 If you leave the kefir for a day or two it will start to clabber - the cheesy creamy looking curds start to separate from the clear whey.
 If you plan to separate them, don't stir or shake them for a day.
 Line a large funnel, plastic sieve or colander with a thin cloth, and gently pour in the mixture.
 Let the whey gently drip into a container - it can take 24 hours or more.
 Do not try to squeeze out the cloth or speed the process, or the whey will be cloudy.
 You can use the curds as a cream or cottage cheese.
 The whey will store in the refrigerator for many weeks, and has many amazing healing properties (see the Grow Youthful ebook).

 This is the traditional or 'no-fridge' method of storing kefir.
 It is by far the healthiest way to consume kefir, because most of the sugars have been fermented, especially the harmful galactose.
 (1) You can bottle the liquid and store it at room temperature for up to one week.
 This will cause secondary fermentation, and the kefir will be sour and fizzy.
-It will have higher levels of folic acid, alcohol (but less than 2%) and B group vitamins.
+It will have higher levels of folate, alcohol (but less than 2%) and B group vitamins.
 The secondary fermentation will consume most of the remaining lactose in the kefir, making it suitable for lactose intolerant people, or those who need to watch their sugar intake (e.g. Diabetics).
 The longer you leave it, the sourer its taste.
 Fill the bottle only 3/4 full.
 Release the build-up of CO2 gas daily, and give the bottle a gentle shake at least once a day.
 The agitation is necessary to mix the yeast colonies back into the kefir and minimise the chances of mould developing.
 You can pour out kefir to use at any time, or top it up with fresh kefir made that day - as an ongoing storage method.

-The kefir grains vary in size from the size of this 0 to that of an egg.
+The milk kefir grains vary in size from the size of this 0 to that of an egg.
 They look like a piece of translucent cauliflower or cottage cheese.
 Between the fingers they feel squishy, kind of slimy, and rubbery in texture.
 Milk kefir grains are quite chewy and tough.
 They can take from days to weeks to double in size.
 They are also highly nutritious to eat - that is where the Kefiran is concentrated.

 Some suppliers on the web sell dry kefir starters, dry kefir grains, or powder to produce kefir.
 None of them are the real thing.
 It is important to get living kefir grains which reproduce and grow, and have the FULL range of bacteria and yeasts.